Menu

 Owned By: Mass Audubon

-Mass Audubon’s 225-acre North River Wildlife Sanctuary features 2.5 miles of trails through open fields and forest, including a 0.25 mile universally accessible sensory trail.
-A boardwalk leads to an observation platform on the North River — one of the sanctuary’s many attractions.
+Mass Audubon’s 225-acre North River Wildlife Sanctuary features 2.5 miles of trails through forest, meadow, and red maple swamp, including a 0.25 mile universally accessible sensory trail.
+There is also a Nature Play Area area and several old stone walls.
+A boardwalk leads to an observation platform on the North River and its estuary — one of the sanctuary’s many attractions.

 Hunting is not permitted on this property.